 Started as an analytical instrument manufacturer.

-Developed potentiometric titrators and automatic measuring instruments for fluorine compounds in air.
+Developed automatic potentiometric titrator and continuous analyzer for fluorine compounds in ambient air.

 A potentiometric titrator (AT-05) developed in 1967 controlled the titration volume of reagents in accordance with the potential difference, thereby shortening titration times and preventing excess titration.
 As a result, it sold well immediately after its release.

-In 1968, an automatic measuring instrument for fluorine compounds in air (HF-02) was released.
+In 1968, continuous analyzer for fluorine compounds in ambient air (HF-02) was released.
 This was developed on the basis of talks with an aluminum refining company.
 At that time, agricultural crop damage was a big issue, and hydrogen fluoride released from aluminum plants was the main cause of strife with farmers in various regions.
 With the successful development of this product, business deals with aluminum companies followed in quick succession.
-Over time, pollution problems became a significant societal focus, and pollution meters became a mainstay of KEM.
+Over time, pollution problems became a significant societal focus, and pollution measuring instruments became mainstays of KEM.

 Capital stock increased to 10 million yen.

-Released potentiometric titrators, specific conductivity meters, and Karl Fischer moisture titrators for processes.
+Released automatic potentiometric titrator (AT-05), dissolved conductivity meter (CM-04), and Karl Fischer moisture titrator for process industry(PK-01).

 Capital stock increased to 15 million yen.

-Released automatic measuring instruments for fluorine compounds in air and trace moisture meters for processes.
+Released continuous analyzer for fluorine compounds in ambient air (HF-02) and trace moisture analyzer for process industry (DC-01).

 Transferred the Main Plant to Minami-ku, Kyoto.